Firewatch: Reception

 Scott Butterworth of GameSpot thought that the analog navigation tools – a hand-held compass and paper map – were "immersive" but "occasionally frustrating".
-He found that the visual beauty of the setting allowed for a more rewarding form of exploration and noted that the sound design complemented the depth of its atmosphere.
+He found the visual beauty of the setting allowed for a more rewarding form of exploration and noted that the sound design complemented the depth of its atmosphere.
 Judging the development of the characters through dialog to be "bold" and "admirable", he opined that it served as "a patient, reflective examination of how two people grow to trust and care for each other".
 According to Butterworth, the voice acting was brilliant and layered with emotional nuance, as he had evolved a strong attachment to the characters.
 GamesRadar's Justin Towell described Firewatch as "one of the most enthralling slices of entertainment I've ever experienced".
 He commended the voice acting for having successfully defined each character's personality traits.
 Towell added that the music, alongside the sound design, worked well in service of the atmosphere.
 However, he disparaged a few noticeable continuity problems that left him disillusioned.

 Ryan McCaffrey at IGN hailed the sense of realism elicited by the setting, despite the stylized level design and artwork.
 He also approved of the script, saying that voice acting enhanced it further.
 Of the writing, McCaffrey said, "It's tense, scary, and funny – sometimes all within a few minutes of each other.
 Not a lot of games can successfully claim that".
 He deemed the ending polarizing because of the story's promising escalation.
 Polygon's Colin Campbell appreciated the use of humor and empathy to develop the characters, considered the game's mystery to be successful and the story to be "elegant" and "satisfying".
 He criticized the conclusion, regarding it as "not entirely successful".

+Sales

+The game sold more than five hundred thousand copies within a month of its release and over one million copies by the end of its first year.
+As of 2018, Firewatch has sold over 2.5 million copies across all platforms.